 A common mistake people make is washing toxic chemicals down the drains.
 Antibacterial ingredients that are found in many household cleaners can hurt your septic system because they kill the good bacteria needed to break down waste in the tank.
 This applies to your laundry detergent as well.
 The solution is to opt for all-natural products without bleach or phosphates, and select liquid brands over powders.
 Powders tend to contain clay and fillers that promote clogs.

 If you have the opportunity to buy a high-efficiency washer, we recommend doing so.
 These use less water which puts less stress on your septic system.
 Regardless of the type of appliance you have, you should still spread out your loads.
-Instead of doing several loads in one day, consider doing 1 load per day or space out 2 loads if you must do more in a single day.
-Also, make sure you’re doing full loads to maximize the water use.
-When too much water passes through the septic tank, it does not have enough time to undergo the separation process to properly filter out solids.
-This results in clogs that could flow into your leach field causing expensive damages.
+Instead of doing several loads in one day, consider doing one load per day or space out two or three loads if you must do more in a single day.

 Clean Clothes with a Clear Conscience